abdulxs/Cloud-Resume-Challenge-Frontend/Security.md

 5. Followed the prompt to select `RSA and RSA (default)`, 4096 keysize, desired validity period, name, email and comments
 6. After key was generated, I configured it on git with `git config --global user.signingkey $(RSA key ID here)`
 7. Enabled signed gpg commits with `git config --global commit.gpgsign true`
+8. Enabled commit signing with GPG from vs code by going to `settings > gpg > Git: enable commit signing`
+9.